- First Selectman

 Willington holds a special place in my heart because I was born and raised here.
 I have been proud to watch my two daughters grow up in our little town as well.
 I want all Willington students to be supported and challenged to grow individually as they learn to be positive, contributing members of their community.
 I look forward to continuing to advocate for Willington’s students through my service as a member of the Board of Education.

-Ann Grasjen
+Ann Grosjean

 Ann Grosjean holds a PhD in Education, and she is a twelve year incumbent of the Board of Education, and a retired elementary teacher of 35 years.
 Her adult children and grandchildren attend(ed) the Willington Schools.
 She seeks innovative ways to create the best schools for our children, families, and community while stretching our education tax dollars.